 At Colby a diversity of cultures and perspectives enriches the educational experience in and out of classrooms, and academic and residential life provide opportunities to share views and experiences across cultures.
 Colby is an inclusive community characterized by mutual respect and open communication, and it is actively committed to attracting and retaining faculty, staff, and students with diverse backgrounds and perspectives.

 Exceptional facilities, including state-of-the-art academic buildings and labs and the finest college art museum in the country, enrich the academic program.
 The Colby museum is an integral resource for the College, with more than 100 courses across the curriculum using it as a place for teaching and learning in 2017-18.

 Colby connections extend beyond Mayflower Hill to all parts of the world.
-Nearly 70 percent of students study abroad, choosing from 200 programs in more than 60 countries.
+About two-thirds of students study abroad, choosing from 200 programs in more than 60 countries.
 A robust, global community of alumni and parents—plus partnerships with companies, nonprofits, and international institutions—offer students opportunities for internships, civic engagement, and research.
 A new residential complex in downtown Waterville further supports local civic engagement partnerships and opportunities.